ara3d/revit-fast-exporter/README.md

 The current code experiments can be found at https://github.com/ara3d/bowerbird/blob/main/Ara3D.Bowerbird.RevitSamples/SampleRevitCommands.cs.

 ---
+# Geometric Change Detection

+Detecting changes in geometric data is a hard problem to do rigorously.
+Hashing techniques reduce a high-dimensional data set to a lower-dimensionality data set, and invariably different objects can result in the same hash code.
+When two objects have the same hash-code a detailed comparison has to be done on the geometry.

+We do not recommend computing a mesh, as this is an expensive operation, so we propose using the geometry definitions.

+## Note on GetHashCode()

+Despite what it may appear the `GetHashCode` function of various Revit elements (including `GeometryObject`) does not actually create a hash based on the value of the geometry, but rather of the address of a native pointer.
+This means that `GetHashCode` is definitely not going to be consistent between Revit sessions, and maybe not even between the same geometry object.

+---
 # Fast Geometry Grouping

 ## Geometry Abstract Syntax Tree (GAST)